 Treatment options are selected based upon individual need to match the physical demands of our patients’ lifestyles.
 We specialize in a wide range of conditions and procedures related to cartilage repair including:

 - Minimally invasive partial and total knee replacement

 The Cartilage Repair Center was founded as the first center in the U.S. solely dedicated to the treatment of cartilage disorders.
 It is internationally recognized as one of the leading institutions for the treatment of cartilage defects and early arthritis.
 Its mission extends beyond patient care to include clinical and basic science research to develop the next generation of cartilage repair procedures.
 To date, the Center has performed the most cartilage cell transplants and remains the busiest cartilage transplant center in the nation.
 Access our FAQs for more information about cartilage repair.

-Watch this video of Tom Minus, MD, about cartilage repair in younger adults who are experiencing
+Watch this video of Tom Minas, MD, about cartilage repair in younger adults who are experiencing

 osteoarthritis as a result of injury or trauma.